Sir Valentine Browne

 Sir Valentine Browne (died 1589), of Croft, Lincolnshire, was auditor, treasurer and victualler of Berwick-upon-Tweed.
 He acquired large estates in Ireland during the Plantation of Munster, in particular the seignory of Molahiffe.
 He lived at Ross Castle near Killarney, County Kerry.
 He was MP in three English and one Irish parliaments.

-Birth and origins
+Early life

 Valentine was probably born in the late 1510s or early 1520s (Note: He was over 60 in 1584.) in Croft, Lincolnshire, eldest son of Sir Valentine Browne, knight, of Croft, who died in 1568.
 His father's family had been established in Totteridge, Hertfordshire, and in Hoxton, Middlesex (now in London), before moving to Lincolnshire.
 Nothing seems to be known about his mother.

-Early life

 From 1550 to 1553 Browne was auditor at Berwick Castle.
 From 1553 to 1560 he was Auditor-General of Ireland.

 He was appointed Surveyor General of Ireland in 1559 by Queen Elizabeth I of England, later being appointed Auditor of the Exchequer.